laravel/docs/migrations.md

 To drop a foreign key, you may use the `dropForeign` method.
 Foreign key constraints use the same naming convention as indexes.
 So, we will concatenate the table name and the columns in the constraint then suffix the name with "_foreign":

     $table->dropForeign('posts_user_id_foreign');

+Or you may pass an array value which will automatically use the conventional constraint name when dropping:

+    $table->dropForeign(['user_id']);